deHasara/CompileDB/prototype/experiments/synthetic/README.md

 | `boxplot-costs-1.py` | Normalizes the component costs and generates the six-panel boxplot. |
 | `boxplots_all_workloads_1.png` | Figure generated from the supplied raw CSV. |

-The commands below use the canonical repository filenames.
-Downloaded copies may contain timestamp or numeric suffixes; rename them before running the experiment.

 ## Workload definitions

-For every component included in a workload, set both its select weight `w_c` and insert weight `I_c` to `1`.
-Set both weights to `0` for every other component.

 | Workload | Left hierarchy | Right hierarchy | Entities | M:N relationships | Total components |
 |---|---|---|---:|---:|---:|